andrea-liu87/compose-weather/README.md

+#ComposeWeather

-This is a Kotlin Multiplatform project targeting Android, iOS, Desktop.
+This is a Weather App Kotlin Multiplatform project targeting Android, iOS, Desktop.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders: